rust-lang/rfcs/text/3410-explicit-move-binding-mode.md

 It is somewhat unintuitive that the `mut` specifier sets the binding mode to a mutable move.
-It would be possible to update match ergonomics in a future edition of Rust to have specifiers _modify_ the binding mode instead of setting them, or that `move mut` is required instead of just `mut` (see also the alternatives section)
+It would be possible to update match ergonomics in a future edition of Rust to have specifiers _modify_ the binding mode instead of setting them, or require `move mut` instead of just `mut` for mutable moves (see also the alternatives section).